 BFRP rebar, which is made from basalt fibers embedded in a polymer matrix, has lower thermal conductivity compared to steel rebar.
 Basalt fibers have inherently low thermal conductivity, meaning they are not as efficient at transferring heat.
 Therefore, using BFRP rebar in reinforced concrete structures can reduce the potential for thermal bridging and improve energy efficiency.

 The lower thermal conductivity of BFRP rebar can also provide benefits in terms of thermal expansion and contraction.
-Steel rebar has a higher coefficient of thermal expansion than concrete, which can lead to internal stresses and cracking in concrete structures exposed to temperature variations.
+The coefficient of thermal expansion (CTE) of basalt rebar practically corresponds to the CTE of concrete, which completely excludes the formation of cracks and exposure of the reinforcement during operation of the structure due to temperature differences.
 BFRP rebar, with its lower thermal conductivity and coefficient of thermal expansion, can help mitigate these issues and improve the durability of the structure.

 In summary, BFRP rebar has lower thermal conductivity compared to steel rebar, which can reduce thermal bridging and improve energy efficiency in reinforced concrete structures.
-Additionally, BFRP rebar’s lower coefficient of thermal expansion can help mitigate potential issues related to temperature-induced stresses and cracking.
+The coefficient of thermal expansion (CTE) of basalt rebar is 0.0000065, which is very similar to concrete’s CTE of 0.00001.
+This similarity prevents cracks and exposure of the reinforcement during a structure’s operation due to temperature differences.

 Contact us to learn more about our superior grade, sustainable and innovative basalt fiber rebar solutions.